JuSacco/MDBC/README.md

 	# Version 0.0.1
 		- SWServer can do a query to MySQL

-		- SWServer reads a config file to configure some parameters to do connection
+		- SWServer reads a config file for configure some parameters to do connection

 # TO-DO